AguaClara/Fluoride_Gravity-DEPRECATED/Fall 2018/Fluoride_Grav_Fall2018_Report.md

 required_height(q_sys, d_sys, d_micro, l_micro, q_PACl)

 ```

+However, these calculations were not used in determining flow rate for the final version of the fluoride gravity system.
+These equations were only valid for the earlier versions of the gravity apparatus which contained tubing and simple connectors.
+The addition of an IV drip chamber, discussed further in the following section, altered the head loss and therefore required additional calculations.
+The team opted to instead carry out measurements and create curves that could be used to empirically determine the optimal heights for the desired flow rates.

 ### Measuring Coagulant Flow Rate
 In order for the team to create a standard curve for the PACl flow rate it was necessary to develop a method to accurately and easily determine the flow rate.
 This was proved to be a challenge due to the low flow rates of the coagulant dose.
 The team came up with two methods to easily measure the flow rate of coagulant: 1) using a balance to measure the mass flow rate, 2) using an IV drip chamber to count the number of drops per time.